wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/3-build-flow.md

 4. Enter the trigger "When a file is created \-- OneDrive for Business".
 5. Select "Create".

+[!NOTE:]
-[NOTE:] You can use any kind of trigger like "When an email arrives in Outlook", "When a record is created in Common Data Service", "When an item is created in SharePoint" and more.
+You can use any kind of trigger like "When an email arrives in Outlook", "When a record is created in Common Data Service", "When an item is created in SharePoint" and more.

 **You need to set the folder that Power Automate monitors for new incoming images.**